The Word for World Is Forest by Ursula K. Le Guin (1972)

 Excellent as the story is, I have criticisms.
 I realize that the following interpretation might be an uncharitable exaggeration, and my only reply to that is a non-reply: as Adorno used to say, only exaggeration is true.

 In a nutshell, despite the remarkable anthropology and despite their resistance movement, the Athsheans are ultimately victims to be pitied, rather than historical agents to be joined in solidarity.
 When it comes to the crunch, the reader is expected to follow Le Guin herself in identifying primarily with the benevolent Hainish overseers, who represent the enlightened liberalism in which Le Guin and most of her readers feel at home.
-The Athsheans remain fully Other—once exotic, naive and primitive, later tragically corrupted by an insufficiently liberal Terran humanity.
-In the end, the Hainish—who I’m tempted to refer to as the galaxy’s liberal elite—are the only real hope.
+They occupy a role not unlike Plato’s philosopher kings, an elite whose superior knowledge authorizes their position at the top as the ultimate supervisors.

 These complaints might seem a bit abstract, but the issues become concrete and obvious in the character of Captain Davidson.
 That he’s a cartoon villain, a figure of absolute evil, might be bad enough from a literary point of view, but it’s worse than that.
 Look at how he functions—as the bad apple.
 In his individual wickedness, he is the convenient exculpation for structural wickedness.
 A more radical critique of colonialism would attack the system.
 As it is, the attack is softened: imperialism and colonialism are bad only insofar as they provide a space, far removed from the constraints of liberal civilization, for evil psychopaths to exploit and abuse the weak.
-For a substantial part of the book we are encouraged to think, once the ansible gets the dumb nasty soldiers under the control of the intellectuals, everything will be fine.
+For a substantial part of the book we are encouraged to think, once the ansible gets the dumb nasty soldiers and loggers under the control of the intellectuals, everything will be fine.

 For those who believe that imperialism and colonialism are intrinsically exploitative and abusive, not accidentally so owing to a few bad actors, this is disappointing.
 A Marxist would say that it perfectly demonstrates the weakness of anarchism—the politics Le Guin was most sympathetic to.
 That is, it relies on liberal moralism and thus fails to sustain a systematic critique of the status quo.
 This is exactly what we see in The Word for World Is Forest: the horrors of oppression and exploitation brilliantly evoked, then blamed on a few bad apples.